BerniHiros/BernieHirosIT1025/Lab3/readme.md

 Examples: MS Word, WordPad and Notepad. /Internet browsers like Firefox, Safari, and Chrome. /Microsoft Power Point, Keynotes. /Auto CAD. /MySQL, Oracle, MS Access. /Apple Numbers, Microsoft Excel. /Real Player, Media Player.

 Utility Software: Utility software makes the computer run better.
 It will analyze and maintain a computer by focusing on how the OS works.
 Some examples below include how they protect, manage, compress, clean and speed up your computer.
-Antivirus: Windows Defender, AVG, AVAST, MCAFEE
+* Antivirus: Windows Defender, AVG, AVAST, MCAFEE
-File management: File Manager in Windows.
+* File management: File Manager in Windows.
-Compression: WinAce, WinZip, WinRAR,7-Zip, PKZIP,
+* Compression: WinAce, WinZip, WinRAR,7-Zip, PKZIP,
-Disc management: Mini Tool Partition Wizard, Paragon Partition Manager, SMART Monitoring Tools, AOMEI Partition Assistant Disc cleanup: Iolo System mechanic, Piriform Cleaner, Razer Cortex Disc defragmenter: MyDefrag,  Perfect disk, Deflaggler
+* Disc management: Mini Tool Partition Wizard, Paragon Partition Manager, SMART Monitoring Tools, AOMEI Partition Assistant
+* Disc cleanup: Iolo System mechanic, Piriform Cleaner, Razer Cortex
+* Disc defragmenter: MyDefrag,  Perfect disk, Deflaggler

 Enterprise Resource Planning (ERP): The software for ERP will differ for each company.
 Our small business would not need what a multi-national conglomerate would need.
 Basically, what is needed of a computer for the company to function to their best.
-Some examples would be  Dynamics 365 for Finance and Operations, NetSuite, Sage Intact, SAP Business ByDesign.
+Examples: Dynamics 365 for Finance and Operations, NetSuite, Sage Intact, SAP Business ByDesign.

 Virtualization – The purpose is: to create a virtual version of multiple OS in one storage device or network resource.
 The three ways to create virtual servers are: full virtualization, para-virtualization and OS-level virtualization.
 The physical server is called the host.
 Example, VMware running on an x86 computer is a virtual environment.